tysonmote/CoffeeScript-Jasmine.tmbundle/README.markdown

 This is a basic bundle for TextMate that provides snippets and some extra syntax highlighting for Jasmine specs written in CoffeeScript.

-Note: I'm a little wacky in that I like spaces inside my parenthesis.
-You've been warned.

 ![CoffeeScript Jasmine bundle highlighting example](https://github.com/tysontate/CoffeeScript-Jasmine.tmbundle/raw/master/preview.png)

 ## Installing